-Not A Fringe Benefit - Internet access and electronic mail is provided as tools to students and employees for university business, scholarly activity, and academic research purposes.
+Not A Fringe Benefit - Internet access and electronic mail are tools provided to students and employees to conduct university business, scholarly activity, and academic research.

 Information Reliability - All information acquired from the Internet must be considered suspect until confirmed by separate information from a reliable source.
 Users must not rely on the alleged identity of a correspondent through outside email or the Internet.
 The identity of a person or organization is confirmed through authoritative methods such as digital certificates granted by third party verification or digital signatures.
 More information can be obtained from the Enterprise IT Security Department.